Post-construction: The land restoration process

 Enbridge complies with all applicable municipal, state/provincial and federal regulatory requirements for our projects.
 Please click on the links below for more information on our project-related commitments:

-- Edmonton-to-Hardisty Pipeline Project: Section 58 Facility Commitments Tracking Table, as of July 13, 2018 (Download 35KB PDF)
+- Edmonton-to-Hardisty Pipeline Project: Section 58 Facility Commitments Tracking Table, as of January 25, 2019 (Download 11KB PDF)

-- Edmonton-to-Hardisty Pipeline Project: Section 52 Pipeline Commitments Tracking Table, as of July 13, 2018 (Download 129KB PDF)
+- Edmonton-to-Hardisty Pipeline Project: Section 52 Pipeline Commitments Tracking Table, as of January 25, 2019 (Download 185KB PDF)

 - Southern Lights (Line 13) Table of Enbridge Commitments to National Energy Board, as of Q4 2017 (Download 1.33MB PDF)